 Friday 10 November 1939

 European Air Operations: There are German flights over eastern and northern France.
-The RAF downs a flying boat off the east coast, while another escapes.
+The RAF downs a flying boat off the east coast, while another plane escapes.

 Battle of the Atlantic: The French release US freighter Exeter.